 Most of the time, you can count on Activity Monitor for your basic needs.
 It does a good job of showing what you need to know.
 However, you may need a more intuitive solution if you need constant access to system monitoring data.
 For example, it does not make sense to open the Activity Monitor app whenever you need to understand which app consumes more battery resources.

-In these instances, you can consider alternatives like iStat Menus or other system monitoring apps for Mac.
+In these instances, you can consider alternatives like iStat Menus or TG Pro.

 We hope you learned a thing or two about Mac’s Activity Monitor through this guide.
 The good thing about Activity Monitor is that you can use this utility in any way you like.
 It provides you with actionable data about each process and app.